• Skip to primary navigation

 • Meanwhile, add pineapple juice, lemon juice, and water to a pitcher.

 • When cooled, pour simple syrup mixture through a sieve to remove mint leaves.
-Add to juice mixture and stir until well combined.
-(Add more water as needed to achieve desired sweetness.)
+Stir as much simple syrup as needed into lemon mixture to achieve desired sweetness.

 • Refrigerate, or serve over ice and enjoy.
 Optionally garnish with additional mint leaves and lemon wedges.